danielvdh24/treeclip/README.md

 ┃ ╰━━ nuke_invest.py
 ```

+### Known Issues
+If the selected folder contains **many thousands of files or subfolders**, copying the directory tree may be slow or fail silently.
+This is still being worked on for better reliability.

 ### Compatibility
 The registry structure and scripts used are only compatible with Windows 10 and 11.